-3.1.3 Peripheral Ports
+3.1.4 Peripheral Ports

-Item Description

-Expansion Port 1 1 An interface detected on the first expansion port.

-Expansion Port 2 1 An interface detected on the second expansion port.

-Binary Input State of the binary input.

-Binary Output State of the binary output.
+Item Description Expansion Port 1 An interface detected on the first expansion port.
+Expansion Port 2 An interface detected on the second expansion port.
+Binary Input 0 State of the first binary input.
+Binary Input 1 State of the second binary input.
+Binary Output 0 State of the first binary output.
+Binary Output 1 State of the second binary output.

-Table 2: Peripheral Ports
+Table 3: Peripheral Ports

-3.1.4 System Information
+3.1.5 System Information